Save the Dates for 2025!

 As part of our Board Governance BootCamps, community is the key to connecting, growing, and learning.

 Capacity Canada created BootCamp to unite our supporters, new or expert board members, senior leaders, and new or potential sponsors.
-We will hold the BootCamp this year at the Bingemans Conference Center.
-For more information about how we can work together please download our sponsorship package or contact Cathy or Andrew below.
+For more information about how we can work together please contact Cathy or Andrew below.

 Cathy Brothers, CEO – [email protected]